engineerjoe440/teamtext/README.md

 # teamtext

-Modern imagining of the classic telephone game for education!
+*Modern reimagining of the classic telephone game for education!*